NZNOG/website/nznog-2022/nznog-2022-welcome-event.md

 ---
 layout: conference
-Title: NZNOG 2022 Welcome Event
+title: NZNOG 2022 Welcome Event
 ---

 This year we'll be hosting our Wednesday night welcome event at the Intercontinental, Wellington.